munakh/grocery_app/README.md

 #### Thoughts on the tech test

 - Every single element of the tech stack was new to me!
 So I'm really proud of what I've been able to create in the better part of a day.
 From learning Node.js, to Express, hbs, and implementing the CurrencyLayer API, it's been a steep learning curve, but one that I've really enjoyed (once it started to click!).
-It's shown me just how much I can take on and process in a short amount of time, and while it may not be perfect, the { "time" : ['knowledge acquired'] } ratio has been personally amazing to see.
+It's shown me just how much I can take on and process in a short amount of time, and while it may not be perfect, the { "time" : ["knowledge acquired"] } ratio has been personally amazing to see.
 - The most unfortunate part of this tech test has been the block between the code and testing.
 I *know* how to write tests.
 If Makers has taught me anything, it's writing tests!
 Hence why this is even more frustrating.
 I know I'm only missing one single link between my src and spec files, but I've tried so many different combinations and none have allowed my tests to access the code within the 'module.exports' in 'src/basket.js'.
 Eventually I had to stop trying and move on, however, while I may be submitting this test for now, I'm not giving up and will ensure this app is fully tested in the next few days.
 I know this was a critical element for this tech test, and it's unfortunate that this was the thing I got stuck on.

 <i> For my complete CV please [click here](https://github.com/munakh/CV/blob/master/MunaKhanCV.md) </i>